gabeklein/expressive-mvc/README.md

   /* You can destructure for cleaner code, */ const { number, decrement, increment } = use(CountControl);

-  /* and pass bound-callbacks directly from the instance. */ return (
+  /* and pass bound-callbacks directly from the controller. */ return (
     <Row>
       <Button onClick={decrement}>{"-"}</Button>